estebansolo/python30/docs/02_range.md

 print(range(5))
 ```

-We'll see that when printing it returns something similar to **range(0, 5)**, but what we want is to see the complete sequence, so to see the values that compose it, for this we must cast this range as a list
+We'll see that when printing it returns something similar to **range(0, 5)**, but what we want is to see the complete sequence, so to see the values that compose it, for this we must cast this range as a list.

 ```python
 sequence = list(range(5))
 print(sequence)
 ```

-The output is now more understandable
+The output is now more understandable:

 ```
 [0, 1, 2, 3, 4]